Global Partnership Against the Spread of Weapons and Materials of Mass Destruction (GP)

 Renewing Canada’s Commitment

-At the 2012 Nuclear Security Summit in Seoul, South Korea, Prime Minister Stephen Harper announced a renewed commitment of $367 million through Canada’s Global Partnership Program over five years (2013-2018), building on past initiatives to enhance global WMD security.
-The Program will continue to expand its activities worldwide, implementing projects in the Americas, Africa, Asia, and the Middle East in the four areas that were identified as priorities by G8 Leaders at the 2010 Muskoka Summit and reiterated at the 2011 Deauville Summit:
+At the 2012 Nuclear Security Summit in Seoul, South Korea, Prime Minister Stephen Harper announced a renewed commitment of $367 million through Canada’s Global Partnership Program over five years (2013–2018) to enhance global WMD security.
+The Program has expanded its activities, implementing projects worldwide, including in the Americas, Africa, Asia, and the Middle East, and in the four areas that were identified as priorities by G8 Leaders at the 2010 Muskoka Summit and reiterated at the 2011 Deauville Summit:

 - Nuclear and radiological security